SUSE/sapwmp/README.md

 # WMP configuration

-This repo and scripts serves to provide reference configuration files, their version tracking and reproducible deployment during development.
+This repo and scripts serves to provide reference configuration files, their version tracking and reproducible deployment as RPM package.

-The final deployment shall be done in a more standardized way.

 ## How to use this